cap-js/attachments/README.md

     cds bind <LocalObjectStoreName> --to <RemoteObjectStoreName>
     ```

-    Where `ObjectStoreLocalName` can be any name given by the user here and `ObjectStoreRemoteName` is the name of your object store instance in BTP.
+    Where `LocalObjectStoreName` can be any name given by the user here and `RemoteObjectStoreName` is the name of your object store instance in SAP BTP.

 3. To run the application locally, run the command: